Challenge Yourself To Five Days Of Decluttering

 Once you have decided how many you need to keep, it's time to get sorting.
 Now you have to ask yourself some questions.
 When was the last time you wore this?
 Does it still fit?
 Do you have other similar items?

 So choose what you want or what you think you need to keep.
 I suggest not keeping those clothes that have been in your closet for years because they don't fit.
-Something tells me that if they have been unworn for years, the chances that you will be wearing them again are slight.
-If you lose weight, you will want some new things to wear as a reward.
+Something tells me that if they have been unworn for years, the chances of you wearing them again are slight.
+If you lose weight, you will want to treat yourself to some new things to wear as a reward.

-Anything that has been in your closet for years without being worn, whether it fits or not, it is past time to donate them.
+Anything that has been in your closet for years without being worn, whether it fits or not, is past time to donate it.

 Now you can organize your clothes back into your closet with some room to spare.

-The critical thing to remember is that once you have all the decluttering and sorting done, you have to follow through and get the donations delivered and gone.
+The critical thing to remember is that once you have completed all the decluttering and sorting, you must follow through and arrange for the donations to be delivered and disposed of.
 Depose of the trash—no point in decluttering if you have the clutter now sitting around in boxes somewhere.

 And most importantly, congratulate yourself on a job well done.